How Safe Is a Toddler Loft Bed?

 5" or Higher Rails

-Rails provide peace of mind by protecting your children from falling off the bed after tucking them in at night.
+Rails provide peace of mind by protecting your children from falling off their twin loft bed after tucking them in at night.
 It's best to look for rails that are 5" higher than the mattress.

 High-Quality, Sturdy Mattress